 Senior school at Mooroolbark College comprises years 10, 11 and 12.
 Students in the senior school are challenged to see beyond their secondary schooling and to be outward looking, active and responsible citizens.

-For more detailed information about subjects in VCE, please refer to the VCE Handbook.
+For more detailed information, please refer to the Senior School Handbook.

 Vocational Education & Training